• Skip to primary navigation

 Mix all the ingredients together and add to a sterilized and dry pickle jar.
 Use glass or ceramic barnis (jars).
 Sterilize with some hot water and dry in the sun if possible.

 Now comes the maturing part.
-You will need to keep this glass jar out in the sun from morning to evening during sunlight hours.
+You will need to keep this glass in direct or indirect sunlight for a few hours daily.
 Shake it well everyday and remember to take it inside during the night.

 nimbu ka achaar